Near-term Uranium and Vanadium Producer

-Additional Uranium and Vanadium Assets
+Western Uranium and Vanadium’s Additional Assets

 Western Uranium and Vanadium has five additional properties that they are advancing towards production: Sage, Van 4, San Rafael, Hansen-Taylor Ranch and the Dunn mine complex.
 The company intends to bring the Sage and Van 4 properties online after the Sunday mine complex is in production.
 As for the San Rafael, Hansen-Taylor Ranch and Dunn mining complex properties, Western Uranium and Vanadium is in the process of obtaining the necessary permits needed to bring the properties into production.

 The 1,942-acre Sage mine project is located on the border between San Juan County, Utah and San Miguel County, Colorado.
 It consists of 94 unpatented claims that are subject to an overriding royalty of 2.5 percent.
-The mine is partially permitted and bonded, but requires further permitting to be able to restart production.
+The mine is partially permitted and bonded but requires further permitting to be able to restart production.
 The historic mine ceased operating in 1982.

 The property has a historical resource estimate that outlines an indicated resource of 459,640 pounds uranium grading 0.23 percent uranium and an inferred resource of 122,265 pounds uranium grading 0.15 percent uranium.